ubytedev/SoftTagBody-Example/README.md

 };
 ```

-Which registers the following tags when paired with `TSoftTagBodyFieldRegistration`
+Which registers the following tags when paired with `TSoftTagBodyFieldRegistration`:

 ```
 "Agent.ActivityStrategy.Nav.Near.GameplayLocation"